 Want to know about the latest trends in low-code development, LANSA’s strengths, and capabilities in this field?
 Do you want to learn about one company that used LANSA to power its digital transformation efforts?
 Then watch this webinar featuring John Rymer, VP and Principal Analyst at Forrester Research, Keith Arteaga, IT Manager at Brunswick Bowling, and Yad Jaura, Head of International Marketing at LANSA, as the main speakers:

-Tools to optimize IBM i development
+What are some tools to optimize IBM i development and modernization?

 To optimize IBM i development, you need specialized tools to modernize the process.
 This makes it both rapid and simple enough to enable developers without the knowledge of RPG and years of experience in IBM i engineering to build new apps and integrate them with other systems.